mobile app bar

 Jan 6, 2026; New Orleans, Louisiana, USA; Los Angeles Lakers forward/guard Luka Doncic (77) slaps hands with center Deandre Ayton (5) after a play against the New Orleans Pelicans during the second half at Smoothie King Center.

-Sources online revealed the names to be: Walker Kessler, Jalen Duren, Nic Claxton, Mark Williams, and Onyeka Okongwu.
-Only one of them ultimately became a Laker, and that was just for a day.
+Sources have now revealed Doncic’s choice: Walker Kessler, Jalen Duren, Nic Claxton, Mark Williams, and Onyeka Okongwu.
+Only one of them did become a Laker, albeit just for a day.

 In hindsight, the Lakers should have stuck to what their superstar suggested.
-Ayton never really clicked with the Lakers and has since fallen out of favor with Laker nation, with his work ethic and off-ball play heavily questioned.
+Ayton never really clicked and has also fallen out of favor with Laker Nation, with his work ethic and off-ball play heavily questioned.

-Ayton has also not been the ideal big man alongside Doncic, with the desired pick-and-rolls just not working.
-For Doncic to be an even bigger offensive threat, the Lakers may just have to go for one of the centers he had asked for in the first place or perhaps even pivot to heavier Jaxson Hayes minutes.
+Ayton has also not been the ideal big man alongside Doncic, with the pick-and-rolls, a potent weapon, just not working.
+For Doncic to be an even bigger offensive threat, the Lakers may just have to go for one of the centers he had asked for in the first place.
+The other option would be to provide Jaxson Hayes with more minutes.

 About the author